StanfordVL/causal_induction/README.md

 ## Induction Models

-The different induction models used are located under `F_models.ph`, incuding our proposed iterative attention network, as well as baselines which do not use attention or use temporal convolutions.
+The different induction models used are located under `F_models.py`, incuding our proposed iterative attention network, as well as baselines which do not use attention or use temporal convolutions.

 ## Reproducing Experiments